Well done, you have worked hard to make your product as sustainable as possible.

 If you are using recycled or organic fibers, you can put a hangtag with GRS/RCS and GOTS certification if you have all of your supply chain certified with Scope and Transaction certificates from the raw material to the brand.

-But for complex products like shoes, bags, wallets, outerwear, etc., that have several components, the international guidelines are not so clear, and there is always room for interpretation.
+However, for complex products like shoes, bags, wallets, outerwear, etc., which have several components, the international guidelines are not so clear, and there is always room for interpretation.

 For instance, if you are making a more sustainable shoe, did you ask yourself about the impact of all the 30 to 40 components that it has?